lukearran/GNOME-Cast-Control/README.md

 - Install [vervallsweg's Cast Web API Node application](https://github.com/vervallsweg/cast-web-api-cli) on your GNOME based Linux distribution.
 - Download the source code, and extract the contents to ~/.local/share/gnome-shell/extensions/castcontrol-hello.lukearran.com
 - After extracting the contents to the folder, restart the GNOME Shell.
 Go to GNOME Tweak Tool and enable "Cast Control"
+- It may take up to 5 minutes for Cast Web API to start and search devices.